-This PhD provides an opportunity to undertake in-depth research in the field of adult education and lifelong learning.
+This PhD provides an opportunity to select a topic of your choice linked to our expertise within the broad field of adult education and lifelong learning.

-This PhD provides an opportunity to undertake research in the field of adult education and lifelong learning.
-Lifelong learning is increasingly seen as central to social, political, and economic change.
-Adult education and lifelong learning encompass a wide range of learning situations from informal through to formal education and corporate contexts.
+This PhD provides an opportunity to undertake research wthin the broad field of adult education and lifelong learning.
+Adult education and lifelong learning encompass a wide range of learning situations from informal through to formal education and the workplace..

 We provide this named PhD route covering a range of professional and academic areas linked to lifelong learning.
 This results in a PhD with the named route 'Adult Education and Lifelong Learning' on the University transcript.
 If you prefer to follow a PhD without a named route, there are also strong links between this PhD and our Open Professional Studies Route PhD (P-X3S1).
 So this option can be pursued.